ruby-grape/grape/README.markdown

 Grape by default anchors all request paths, which means that the request URL should match from start to end to match, otherwise a `404 Not Found` is returned.
-However, this is sometimes not what you want, because it is not always known up front what can be expected from the call.
+However, this is sometimes not what you want, because it is not always known upfront what can be expected from the call.
 This is because Rack-mount by default anchors requests to match from the start to the end, or not at all.
 Rails solves this problem by using a `:anchor => false` option in your routes.
 In Grape this option can be used as well when a method is defined.

 For instance when you're API needs to get part of an URL, for instance: